biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
         # press 'q' if you want to exit

+* Output redirection:
+In Linux output redirection means that we can redirect the STDOUT of a command to a file.
+For this, we use the `>` symbol.
+Example:

+        # go to the following directory
+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

+        # the output of 'ls' will be redirected to the file 'listing'
+        m_jan2020@mjan2020VirtualBox:~/course/data$ ls -l > listing

+        # examine the contents of 'listing'
+         m_jan2020@mjan2020VirtualBox:~/course/data$ less listing

+* Piping
+ Is a form of redirection to transfer the standard output of one command/program to another command/program for further processing.
+The different commands in the pipe are connected using the pipe character `|`.
+In this way we can combine 2 or more commands.
+Pipes are unidirectional i.e., data flows from left to right.
+ Examples:

+        # go to the following directory
+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

+        # counting the number of files in a directory
+        m_jan2020@mjan2020VirtualBox:~$ ls | wc -l

 ## Sequencing data for sample SAMEA2569438
 In this course we are going to align 2 files in the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format against the Rice reference genome.
 Each of the files contain the forward and reverse reads from the paired-end sequencing experiment.
 The reads in each of the files come from sample `SAMEA2569438` of the 3000 Rice genomes project (see [here](https://www.ebi.ac.uk/ena/browser/view/SAMEA2569438)).
 First thing we are going to do is to check the quality of the sequencing reads.